ThirteenWonders/Personal-Projects/README.md

 # Vulnerability-Scanner
+Personal project <br />
-Working on a vulnerability scanner that scans DVWA.
+Vulnerability scanner that scans DVWA for all the vulnerabilities <br />
+DVWA environment will be in a Docker container <br />
-Scanner will be in python language
+Scanner is in python language <br />
+Work in progress <br />